hashicorp/terraform/website/docs/commands/console.html.markdown

 is [remote](/docs/state/remote.html).
 This is great for scripting state reading in CI environments or other remote scenarios.

-After configuring remote state, run a `terraform remote pull` command to sync state locally.
+After configuring remote state, run a `terraform refresh` command to sync state locally.
 The `terraform console` command will use this state for operations.